primefaces/primereact/README.md

 ## QuickStart

-[Example applications](https://github.com/primefaces/primereact-examples) based on create-react-app and nextjs are available at github.
+[Example applications](https://github.com/primefaces/primereact-examples) based on create-react-app and Next.js are available at github.

 ## TypeScript